-- primary, secondary, special and pupil referral unit (PRU) members of schools forum - funding for central early years expenditure, which may include funding for checking eligibility of pupils for an early years place, the early years pupil premium, or free school meals - authorising a reduction in the schools budget in order to fund a deficit arising in central expenditure, or from de-delegated services, which is to be carried forward from a previous funding period in the current funding year the schools block is ring-fenced; local authorities require schools forum approval in order to move up to 0.5% from the schools block to other blocks - 11.
-Local authorities should be aware that the provisions of the Local Government Act 2000 restrict the delegation of local authority decisions to cabinet, a member of cabinet, a committee of cabinet or an officer of the council, which would not include schools forums.
-As a result the local authority cannot delegate its decision making powers to the schools forum, for example, decisions on the funding formula. - 12.
-Regulations state that the local authority must consult the schools forum annually in connection with various schools budget functions, namely: - amendments to the school funding formula, for which the voting is restricted by the exclusion of non-schools members except for private, voluntary and independent (PVI) representatives - arrangements for the education of pupils with special educational needs in particular the places to be commissioned by the local authority and schools and the arrangements for paying top-up funding - arrangements for the use of pupil referral units and the education of children otherwise than at school, in particular the places to be commissioned by the local authority and schools and the arrangements for paying top-up funding - arrangements for early years provision - administrative arrangements for the allocation of central government grants paid to schools via the local authority - 13.
-There's no specific definition of these consultation requirements over and above the wording in the regulations.
-It's a matter for the local authority to decide on the appropriate level of detail it needs to generate a sufficiently informed response from schools forum. - 14.
-Consultation must also take place when a local authority is proposing a contract for supplies and services which is to be funded from the schools budget and is in excess of the EU procurement thresholds.
-The consultation must cover the terms of the contract at least one month prior to the issue of invitations to tender.
+- agreeing other centrally retained budgets, including for local authority statutory responsibilities (where these relate to maintained schools only, voting is by the primary, secondary, special and PRU members of schools forum) - funding for central early years expenditure, which may include funding for checking eligibility of pupils for an early years place, the early years pupil premium and/or free school meals - authorising a reduction in the schools budget in order to fund a deficit arising in central expenditure, or from de-delegated services, which is to be carried forward from a previous funding period in the 2018 to 2019 funding year the schools block is ring-fenced.
+Local authorities require schools forum approval in order to move up to 0.5% from the schools block to other blocks - in each of these cases, the local authority can appeal to the Secretary of State if the schools forum rejects its proposal. - 9.
+Local authorities should be aware that the provisions of the Local Government Act 2000 restrict the delegation of local authority decisions to Cabinet, a member of Cabinet, a Committee of Cabinet or an officer of the Council, which would not include schools forums.
+As a result the local authority cannot delegate its decision making powers to schools forum, for example, decisions on the funding formula. - 10.
+Regulations state that the local authority must consult the schools forum annually in connection with various schools budget functions, namely: - amendments to the school funding formula, for which the voting is restricted by the exclusion of non-schools members except for PVI representatives - arrangements for the education of pupils with special educational needs in particular the places to be commissioned by the local authority and schools and the arrangements for paying top-up funding - arrangements for the use of pupil referral units and the education of children otherwise than at school, in particular the places to be commissioned by the local authority and schools and the arrangements for paying top-up funding - arrangements for early years provision - administrative arrangements for the allocation of central government grants paid to schools via the local authority - There's no specific definition of these consultation requirements over and above the wording in the regulations.
+It's a matter for the local authority to decide on the appropriate level of detail it needs to generate a sufficiently informed response from schools forum.